u8slvn/hyperfocus/docs/source/commands.rst

 add
 ---

 Add a task to the current working day.
+You can add a simple task or a task with details.
+If you want to add a task with details, you can use the `-d` option.
+If you want to add a task with multiple lines details, you can use the `-d -` option, **Hyperfocus** will open your default editor to write the details.

 Usage: